Posad-Pokrovske

 Posad-Pokrovske (Посад-Покровське, [poˈsɑd poˈkrɔu̯sʲke]) is a village in Kherson Raion, Kherson Oblast, southern Ukraine.
 Alternative historical names for the village included Pokrovske and Kopani.

 Administrative status

 Until 18 July, 2020, Posad-Pokrovske was located in the Bilozerka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Bilozerka Raion was merged into Kherson Raion.

 History

 Posad-Pokrovske was founded in 1789 as a property of the Imperial Russian Navy.
 In 1795, there were 19 houses with 91 inhabitants.

-During the 2022 Russian invasion of Ukraine the village was liberated by the Ukrainian army.
+Posad-Pokrovske was liberated by Ukraine's 28th Mechanized Brigade in mid-March 2022.
+Posad-Pokrovske was a front line village until the liberation of Kherson eight months later, which led to the destruction of most of the village.

 Demographics

 The native languages of Posad-Pokrovske as of the Ukrainian Census of 2001 were: